brunoproduit/network_protocol_design/README.md

 ## Code hierarchy
 .

-├── backgroundprocesses.py      ->
+├── backgroundprocesses.py      -> Launches a listener thread to collect incoming messages.

-├── constants.py                -> Contains the constant values
+├── constants.py                -> Contains the constant values.

-├── crypto.py                   -> Does all the crypto stuff, is imported in main
+├── crypto.py                   -> Does all the crypto stuff, is imported in main.

-├── globals.py                  -> Helper file containing global variables
+├── globals.py                  -> Helper file containing global variables.

-├── layer3.py                   -> Layer 3 object, encapsulates l4
+├── layer3.py                   -> Layer 3 object, encapsulates l4.

-├── layer4.py                   -> Layer 4 object, encapsulates l5
+├── layer4.py                   -> Layer 4 object, encapsulates l5.

-├── layer5.py                   -> Layer 5 object, encapsulates raw data or file
+├── layer5.py                   -> Layer 5 object, encapsulates raw data or file.

-├── LICENSE                     -> license
+├── LICENSE                     -> license.

-├── main.py                     -> Main entry of the program
+├── main.py                     -> Main entry of the program.

-├── modules_install.txt         -> Can be used for pip
+├── modules_install.txt         -> Can be used for pip.

-├── neighbors_template.ini      -> template for the .ini file used for neighbors
+├── neighbors_template.ini      -> template for the .ini file used for neighbors.

-├── packetEngine.py             -> Used for chunking and pa
+├── packetEngine.py             -> Provides classes to split and reconstruct data upon send/receive.

-├── README.md                   -> This readme
+├── README.md                   -> This readme.

-├── routing.py                  -> Router object to be used for the routing process (bellman ford)
+├── routing.py                  -> Router object to be used for the routing process (bellman ford).

-├── routing_table.py            -> Keeps the routing table
+├── routing_table.py            -> Keeps the routing table.

-└── utils.py                    -> Some utilities for all files
+└── utils.py                    -> Some utilities for all files.